Too late, I found you can't wait to become perfect, you got to go out and fall down and get up with everybody else.

 I’d call this a solid four stars.
 Many parts creeped me the hell out and Mr Dark has taken his rightful place amongst the characters I’d run for the hills on meeting.
 The blatant lack of answers and resolution on many aspects of the story makes so much of what happens all the more terrifying.

-I would definitely recommend this book if, for no other reason, than it being one of the classics.
-But mostly, because it's darkly spooky with exceptionally written prose.
+I would recommend this book if, for no other reason than, it’s a classic.
+But mostly, because it’s darkly spooky with exceptionally written prose.
 Perfect for a winter night, or a hot April lockdown.